23 Feb 2014, Posted by Cat

 In January 2012 she was one of 12 students chosen to participate in Margaret Atwood’s The Time Machine Doorway workshop as part of the Key West Literary Seminar Yet Another World: literature of the future.
 Her participation was funded by an Australia Council emerging writers grant.

-In 2012 she became a provisional candidate for a Doctorate of Philosophy – Media, Culture and Creative Arts through Curtin University.
+She is currently studying for a Doctorate of Philosophy – Media, Culture and Creative Arts through Curtin University.